 His chestnut colored hair hung over his deep cobalt eyes, covering them slightly.
-Reflected in them was the knowledge that he was superior to everyone in the estate.
+In his eyes was the knowledge that he was superior to everyone around him.

 Instantly, Téa felt a wave of hatred towards him wash over her.
 He looked as though he were a messenger of Lucifer himself.
 She looked over and saw her father looking at her.
 Her eyes were angry, her rage at being married to the black clothed demon evident.

-"Téa," He father began.
-However, she spun around and walked out of the great hall, making everyone well aware of her displeasure at being married to him.
+"Téa," her father began.
+However, she spun around and walked out of the great hall, making Seto well aware of her displeasure at being married to him.

 Téa looked down at her father, tears streaming down her face.

 "Papa," she whispered as Lord Gardner reached up and wiped his daughter's tears before giving her a weak smile.